 Could the government ever change the rules on Roth IRAs?
 In theory, Washington could change the rules at any time.
 In reality, it’s hard to imagine that politicians would retroactively change existing Roth IRAs.
 It is conceivable, though, that they could limit, or even discontinue, future contributions.
 For that reason, if you are thinking about establishing a Roth, it’s worth looking into sooner rather than later.

-Adam M. Grossman’s previous blogs include On the Other Hand, Headlines and Head Games, and Five Steps to a Better 401(k).
+Adam M. Grossman’s previous articles include On the Other Hand, Head Games and A Better Plan.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.